cchosting/test-repo/README.md

 The active servers are all exported to "all-servers" file.
 At the tools machine level, we sort the "all-servers" file and export the other 2 files:

-a. vps-servers ( all servers that start with "cvps" )
+1. vps-servers ( all servers that start with "cvps" )
-b. shared-servers ( all server that start with "rs" )
+2. shared-servers ( all server that start with "rs" )

 These files are updated every 24 hours.